-- MathML data that (1) conforms to the MathML DTD, (2) obeys the
+- MathML data which (1) conforms to the MathML DTD; (2) obeys the

 additional rules defined in the MathML standard for the legal contents and

-attribute values of each MathML element, and (3) satisfies the EBNF grammar
+attribute values of each MathML element; (3) Satisfies the EBNF grammar for

 - The distance from the left edge of the box to the right edge of the

 Extensible Style Language (XSL)